zzzprojects/EntityFramework-Classic/docs/pages/getting-started/overview.md

 ## Database First & .NET Core

 You can use your Database First Model with your .NET Core project.
-However, since the `EntityDeploy` is not part of .NET Core, you will need to specify your model name:
+However, since the `EntityDeploy` is not part of .NET Core, you will need to change the [ModelName].edmx `Copy to Output Directory` to `Copy always` or `Copy if newer` and specify your model name:

 ```csharp
 EntityFramework.EntityFrameworkManager.UseDatabaseFirst("ModelName.edmx");